Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

   - python
 ---

-I finally found myself in need of some Python to do some OpenCV work on my Mac.
+I finally found myself needing some Python to do some OpenCV work on my Mac.
 And although Mac nowadays comes with Python pre-installed, it's not the exact version we are looking for.

-To demonstrate that, open a terminal and run the `python` command.
+Open a terminal and run the `python` command to demonstrate that.
 This should now return version 2.

 ![Mac default Python installation](https://cdn.hashnode.com/res/hashnode/image/upload/v1620800303433/sH3EqrIV5.png)